DevExpress/devextreme-documentation/concepts/Common/Licensing/10 How to Obtain and Validate Your License Key.md

 In this case, upon installing the NPM modules, each developer will receive an automatically created file to store the license key.

-Next, enter the key within [GlobalConfig](/api-reference/50%20Common/Object%20Structures/GlobalConfig '/Documentation/ApiReference/Common/Object_Structures/GlobalConfig') as described in the previous section.
+Next, enter the key within [GlobalConfig](/api-reference/50%20Common/Object%20Structures/GlobalConfig '/Documentation/ApiReference/Common/Object_Structures/GlobalConfig') add the `devextreme-license.ts` file path to your project's `.gitignore` file as described in the previous section.

 ### CI Licensing

-Use the `add-devextreme-license.js` script (as described in the previous section) to organize a license key check on CI.
-Set the `DEVEXTREME_KEY` environment variable on the remote machine.
+You can use the `add-devextreme-license.js` script (as described in the previous section) to organize a license key check on CI.
+In this case, specify the `DEVEXTREME_KEY` environment variable on the remote machine.

 In this topic, we consider the use of GitHub Actions and GitHub Secrets.
 A similar approach can be adopted for any other CI server.